Distance from Las Vegas to the Grand Canyon Skywalk – Map & Directions

-Another one of the main gripes from visitors to the Grand Canyon Skywalk is the attractions rule stating you cannot have cameras out on the Skywalk
+Another one of the main gripes from visitors to the Grand Canyon Skywalk is the attractions rule stating you cannot have phones or cameras out on the Skywalk

 Yes, you read that correctly.
 No cameras.
 No phones.
 No kidding.

 I know.
-You’re at one of the most picturesque places you’ll ever visit, have paid an $80 entry fee, and you’re not even allowed to take your own pictures.
+You’re at one of the most picturesque places you’ll ever visit, have paid an $82 or higher entry fee, and you’re not even allowed to take a selfie.

 Presumably, the reasoning is that people may drop their photos down into the canyon, or worse, drop them on the Skywalk floor, chipping the glass.

 You can, however, have the attraction’s approved photographers take your photo, which of course, will be available for purchase.
 The last I heard, it was $16 for the lowest priced photo package.